AudioBible/KJV/README.md

 ## One thing if for sure, this has taught me how to put my ego to the side

+## Flat Earth Matters If Truth Matters

+    JN 14:6 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.

 - [This Is What Satan Would Preach In A "Church"!](https://www.youtube.com/watch?v=EpZ7chF4TT0)

 # audiobible find "false apostles" -A2